leoybkim/CarND-LaneLines-P1/writeup.md

 #### 4. Apply Gaussian blur

 In this step, I smoothed out the image using the Gaussian blur technique.
 Just like grey scaling, this step reduces noise and helps prepare for edge detection.
 The kernel size will determine how much blurring will occur.
-By experimentation, I have chosen kernel size of 5 to be a good balance that doesn't overly smooth out the image.
+By experimentation, I have chosen kernel size of 5 (left image, kernel=5) to be a good balance that doesn't overly smooth out the image (right image, kernel=9).

 ![alt text][image7] ![alt text][image7b]